 Four Common Youth Sports Injuries

-While youth sports have many benefits for young people, including exercise, discipline and teamwork, these activities also pose a risk of injury.
+While youth sports have many benefits for young people, including exercise, discipline, and teamwork, these activities also pose a risk of injury.
 Rates of sports-related injuries have risen over the past decade due to more intense training, the inclusion of younger children in competitive sports, and seasonal sports that are now played year-round.
+For any parent, knowing how to stop a nosebleed is a necessary skill to have.

 Everything You Need to Know About Concussions